glarsson/powershell_scripts/README.md

 -

 #### script_to_schedule_uploads_of_files_with_winscp.ps1
-###### Simple script to schedule a task to upload files using WinSCP, log what happened, archive them and then prune old files.
+###### Simple script to to upload files using WinSCP, log what happened, archive uploaded files and then prune old files from archive folder.